 second group is going to be much higher than for the first group.
 The standard deviation is the measure that tells you

-about how much variability there is this way, since there are times when the difference in high and low might mean
+about how much variability there is this way.
+There are times when the difference being high or low might mean

 something to what you're trying to study.

 One of the basic points of statistical reasoning is that if you find two things are correlated with each other, you still don't